FAA Food Plan

 Sucanat (evaporated cane juice)

-NOTE: ALL artificial sweeteners are considered sugar in FAA
+NOTE: ALL artificial sweeteners are consider sugar in FAA.

 NOTE: Men eat 5 oz. of red meat and 6 oz. of fish or poultry.